 constructing the remaining lanes (southbound expressway and access

 road.)
-Unbeknownst to most motorists, the existing divided
+Unbeknownst to most motorists, the previous divided

-was orignially designed to eventually be expanded to an expressway as
+was originally designed to eventually be expanded to a freeway as

-project will also build a direct connector flyover from SB Loop 1604 to
+project also built a direct connector (flyover) from SB Loop 1604 to

-EB US 90 and the existing cloverleaf ramp from SB Loop 1604 to EB US 90
+EB US 90, and the existing cloverleaf ramp from southbound Loop 1604 to

 will be removed.
 The existing signalized intersections at US 90

-remain, but a second overpass for Loop 1604 over US 90 will be built--
+remain, but a second overpass for Loop 1604 over US 90 has been built

-existing overpass will used for the southbound lanes.
-The divided
+previously-existing overpass is now used for the southbound lanes.
+The

-highway will then end just south of US 90 and merge into the existing
+highway now ends just south of US 90 and merges into the existing

 cost of this project is $64.1 million and is being paid for with local